A 42-year-old male patient presented with a non-healing ulcer on the right lateral border of the tongue for 3 months.

 A biopsy from the lesion proven to be well-differentiated squamous cell carcinoma.
 After metastatic workup, he underwent wide excision of the lesion with ipsilateral neck dissection.

-On post op follow up, patient presented with complaints of exertional dyspnea (breathing difficulty).
+On post-op follow up, the patient presented with complaints of exertional dyspnea (breathing difficulty).
 A chest X-ray was done for him.

-His pre operative and post operative X-rays are shown above.
+His preoperative and postoperative X-rays are shown here.
 From the given X-ray whats the probable cause of his breathlessness?